Old Testament: Deuteronomy 6:1-9 (Pentecost 23: Series B )

-It is also important to realize that this address by Moses to the people of Israel takes place as they prepare to cross over the Jordan and possess the land of Canaan as the LORD God has promised they would.
+It is also important to realize this address by Moses to the people of Israel takes place as they prepare to cross over the Jordan and possess the land of Canaan as the LORD God has promised they would.
 These words serve as a reminder of who they are and whose they are and what that should actually look like.
-In New Testament language we might talk in terms of “Baptismal identity” while here on the banks of the Jordan, Moses reminds them of their “Covenantal identity.”
+In New Testament language we might talk in terms of “Baptismal identity,” while here on the banks of the Jordan Moses reminds them of their “Covenantal identity.”